 By asking your dentist or orthodontist, completing a risk-free consultation or impression kit from one of the above companies, and talking to co-workers, acquaintances, or friends who have used them.

-No matter which option you choose, you’re committing to daily use for 3 to 12 months, and the use of a retainer in the months after that.
+No matter how you choose to get your invisible braces, you’re committing to daily use for 3 to 12 months, and the use of a retainer in the months after that.
 Make sure you’re ready for this daily commitment and that you trust the doctor and company you’re working with.

 If you’re not sure which aligner option to go with, take advantage of risk-free trials.
 Schedule a few consultations, submit a few teeth impression kits, and pick the company that best fits your budget, your orthodontic needs, and your peace of mind.
 Good luck, and may your smile shine through.